edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 # INSTRUCTOR MUST COVER!!!

 ```
-ALL or they won't be able to do the homework.
+5-12 or they will get really behind and won't be ready for the homework!
 ```

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)